rollup/rollup/docs/plugin-development/index.md

 				return { id: POLYFILL_ID, moduleSideEffects: true };
 			}
 			if (options.isEntry) {
-				// Determine what the actual entry would have been.
-We need
-				// "skipSelf" to avoid an infinite loop. const resolution = await this.resolve(source, importer, {
+				// Determine what the actual entry would have been. const resolution = await this.resolve(source, importer, options);
-					skipSelf: true,
-					...options
-				});
 				// If it cannot be resolved or is external, just return it
 				// so that Rollup can display an error if (!resolution || resolution.external) return resolution;